Summit Park Peak (8,618ft) is a moderate peak located in between Salt Lake City and Park City, Utah.

 Look on any map, and you will see the official name as “Point 8,618”.
 Because Summit Park Peak looks down on Summit Park, UT, the name is fitting.
 From the summit you will have beautiful 360 degree views of the Wasatch; on a clear day you can see as far West as Antelope Island and Stansbury Island.

 To the North you can see Grandview Peak, and to the East, the High Uintas.
 Summit Park Peak is accessible year round, and is popular in Winter for back country skiers, due to the low angle terrain with low avalanche danger.
-Be sure to grab your microspikes and hiking poles, and get ready for a short but sweet climb to the peak.
+Be sure to grab your hiking poles, and get ready for a short but sweet climb to the peak.